justquery-me/justqueryme/README.md

 ## Project Status

 This project has JUST started.
 We are still building the basic architecture and will have more information in the future.
-However, we welcome any AI/Machine Learning/NLP/Other enthusiasts who find this interesting to join us.
+However, we welcome any AI/Machine Learning/NLP/Other enthusiasts who find this interesting to join us and subscribe to justqueryme-development@googlegroups.com.
 Not quite sure?
 No problem, just watch us for a while.
 More content to come!

 ## License